dina-web-nrm/dina-collections/packages/models/src/specimenService/originInformation/description.md

 ### Notes

 The purpose of this term is to keep information that has to do with the origin of [individuals](__DOCLINK__individual/).
 This could involve both the genetic and the physical origin.
 This term concerns the origin of individuals, not the provenance of specimens.
-The general description of the death event, like its time and location, should be recorded under [event](__DOCLINK__event/).
+The general description of the origin event, like its time and location, should be recorded under [event](__DOCLINK__event/).

 ### See also